AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

     defer: true
 ---

-Many blogging platforms, news sites, and social media platforms use a strategy known as **infinite scrolling** to render a continuously growing list of results in a feed.
+Many websites use a strategy known as **infinite scrolling** to render a continuously growing list of results in a content feed.
 Unfortunately, while infinite scrolling creates a seamless user experience on social media platforms, it isn't great for accessibility.
 Not only does it make it impossible for both mouse and keyboard users to reach a site's footer, but it can also create a confusing user experience for screen reader users if the proper ARIA roles and attributes are not used (e.g., [`aria-live`](https://gomakethings.com/how-and-why-to-use-aria-live/), among others).

 Load-more buttons are generally preferable to infinite scrolling and create a more accessible user experience for screen reader users since they give you a choice of either loading in new content or breaking out of the feed.
 But if not implemented correctly, these buttons may still create a frustrating user experience for keyboard users.